How apparel brands can transform supply chains

-- Engaging, interactive sessions – with a blanket ban on PowerPoint!
+- Interactive sessions – with a blanket ban on PowerPoint!
 One-on-one case studies, panel debates, interactive roundtables and workshops.
 The conference provides a range of formats, with an emphasis on audience interaction.

-- Held under the Chatham House rule – this event is not intended as a PR platform, we hold the event under a covenant of confidentiality to promote open, honest exchange.
+- The Chatham House rule – this event is not intended as a PR platform, we hold the event under a covenant of confidentiality to promote open, honest exchange.

 Over 100 managers, directors, and heads of department will attend the conference from leading fashion and apparel brands, retailers, suppliers and traders.
 They’ll be joined by key NGOs, government officials, and multi-stakeholder initiatives.